interlay/interbtc-spec/interbtc-spec/docs/source/spec/redeem.rst

 Overview
 ~~~~~~~~

-The redeem module allows a user to receive BTC on the Bitcoin chain in return for destroying an equivalent amount of PolkaBTC on the BTC Parachain.
+The redeem module allows a user to receive BTC on the Bitcoin chain in return for destroying an equivalent amount of interbtc on the BTC Parachain.
 The process is initiated by a user requesting a redeem with a vault.
 The vault then needs to send BTC to the user within a given time limit.
 Next, the vault has to finalize the process by providing a proof to the BTC Parachain that he has send the right amount of BTC to the user.
 If the vault fails to deliver a valid proof within the time limit, the user can claim an equivalent amount of DOT from the vault's locked collateral to reimburse him for his loss in BTC.

-Moreover, as part of the liquidation procedure, users are able to directly exchange PolkaBTC for DOT.
+Moreover, as part of the liquidation procedure, users are able to directly exchange interbtc for DOT.
 To this end, a user is able to execute a special liquidation redeem if one or multiple vaults have been liquidated.

 Step-by-step
 ------------

-1. Precondition: A user owns PolkaBTC.
+1. Precondition: A user owns interbtc.
-2. A user locks an amount of PolkaBTC by calling the :ref:`requestRedeem` function.
+2. A user locks an amount of interbtc by calling the :ref:`requestRedeem` function.
 In this function call, the user selects a vault to execute the redeem request from the list of vaults.
 The function creates a redeem request with a unique hash.
 3. The selected vault listens for the ``RequestRedeem`` event emitted by the user.
 The vault then proceeds to transfer BTC to the address specified by the user in the :ref:`requestRedeem` function including a unique hash in the ``OP_RETURN`` of one output.
 4. The vault executes the :ref:`executeRedeem` function by providing the Bitcoin transaction from step 3 together with the redeem request identifier within the time limit.
-If the function completes successfully, the locked PolkaBTC are destroyed and the user received its BTC.
+If the function completes successfully, the locked interbtc are destroyed and the user received its BTC.
 5. Optional: If the user could not receive BTC within the given time (as required in step 4), the user calls :ref:`cancelRedeem` after the redeem time limit.
 The user can choose either to reimburse, or to retry.
 In case of reimbursement, the user transfer ownership of the tokens to the vault, but receives collateral in exchange.
 In case of retry, the user gets back its tokens.
 In either case, the user is given some part of the vault's collateral as compensation for the inconvenience.
 In addition, some amount (depending on the vault's SLA) of collateral is transferred from the vault to the fee pool.

    a.
 Optional: If during a :ref:`cancelRedeem` the user selects reimbursement, and as a result the vault becomes undercollateralized, then vault does not receive the user's tokens - they are burned, and the vault's ``issuedTokens`` decreases.
 When, at some later point, it gets sufficient colalteral, it can call :ref:`mintTokensForReimbursedRedeem` to get the tokens.